An improved numerical method for hyperbolic Lagrangian Coherent Structures using Differential Algebra

 Divided differences can either be applied on the same grid on which points are sampled, or on a finer grid used solely for the purpose of approximating the derivatives.
-In DA-LCS, we instead use the flow expansion described in Section \ref{sec:odeexpansion} to compute $\cgst$, and the eigenvector expansion in Section \ref{sec:eigenvectorexpansion} to compute $\nabla \times \bm{\zeta}_n$ to high accuracy and without the need to alter grid sizes through trial-and-error.
+In DA-LCS, we instead use the flow expansion described in Section \ref{sec:odeexpansion} to compute $\cgst$ as an expansion at each grid point and around each grid point, and the eigenvector expansion in Section \ref{sec:eigenvectorexpansion} to compute $\nabla \times \bm{\zeta}_3$ to high accuracy and without the need to alter grid sizes through trial-and-error.

 The trajectories obtained through either method are segments of strainlines forming the LCS.
 However, since different initial points can belong to the same strainline, the trajectories often overlap.
 They must, therefore, be filtered to provide a single, continuous curve.
 Given a suitable metric $d_F$ of how close two strainline segments are, the shorter of the two strainlines is discarded whenever $d_F$ is below some threshold.